Mike's surgeon suggested using the Oncotype DX Breast Cancer Assay to evaluate the benefit of chemotherapy.

 Once this decision had been made with the help of the Oncotype DX assay, Mike was very relieved.
 "It's reassuring knowing that chemo isn't something that I have to take a risk with," he says.

 While Mike was seeking information about his diagnosis, he realized that there isn't much information or literature available for men who have breast cancer.
 He also met some barriers when seeking pre-approval for Oncotype DX from his insurance company.
 "They told me, 'Because you're a man, it's not covered.
 If you were a woman, you would be covered.'"
-But Genomic Health's Financial Assistance Program offered to appeal directly to his insurance company, or to work out a payment plan.
+But Exact Sciences' Financial Assistance Program offered to appeal directly to his insurance company, or to work out a payment plan.

 Today, with the support of his wife, three children, and work colleagues, Mike feels healthy and continues treatment with tamoxifen.
 Even though Mike thinks that he was fortunate, he recognizes the obstacles he personally experienced as a male breast cancer patient and has some valuable advice for "Men [who] go too long without going to see their doctors.
 I took the time to have it checked out.
 I encourage my buddies to do the same."